Breanna Stewart, Storm prove too much for Kelsey Plum, San Antonio

-Breanna Stewart scored 22 points, grabbed season-high 15 rebounds and blocked a career-high-tying five shots in Seattle’s 75-57 victory over the Stars, spoiling former UW star Kelsey Plum’s homecoming.
+Breanna Stewart scored 22 points, grabbed a season-high 15 rebounds and blocked a career-high five shots in Seattle’s 75-57 victory over the Stars, spoiling former UW star Kelsey Plum’s homecoming.

-Kelsey Plum drove to her left and found a sliver of sunlight against a surprisingly suffocating Storm defense before launching a midrange runner near the baseline.
+Kelsey Plum darted to her left and found a sliver of sunlight against a surprisingly suffocating Storm defense before launching a midrange runner near the baseline.

-However, Breanna Stewart, a 6-foot-4 forward with a 7-1 wingspan, closed in fast and snuffed out Plum’s attempt.
-She caught the deflection while the San Antonio rookie went sprawling to the floor.
+However, Breanna Stewart, a 6-foot-4 forward with a 7-1 wingspan, closed in fast and swatted Plum’s attempt in the opposite direction while the San Antonio rookie went sprawling to the floor.

 The block sparked a fast break that ended with Sue Bird canning a jumper as the Storm ran away with a 75-57 victory that snapped its three-game losing streak and kept the Stars winless.